-- In May of 2017, the Human Resources Committee was briefed by Willis Towers Watson on Human Resources Trends in Executive Compensation. - In May 2017, the Nominating and Governance Committee, as well as additional members of the board, received materials, prepared by the Company's external counsel, on trends and developments in corporate governance and securities regulation to which the Company is subject. - In October of 2017, the Environment and Health & Safety Committee visited five of the Company's manufacturing facilities in China to tour the facilities and discuss health and safety programs with management. - In November of 2017, the board visited the Company's Innovia and CCL Secure manufacturing facilities in the United Kingdom.
-The meetings included presentations from senior management of the Innovia segment, the CCL Secure business of the CCL segment and a tour of the manufacturing facilities. - In December of 2017, the board held its annual business plan and budget review and received detailed presentations from senior management on strategic, operational and financial aspects of the business, including detailed industry updates from the leaders of the CCL Design and Home and Personal Care businesses of the CCL segment, and the Avery and Container segments. - The Audit Committee was briefed by KPMG quarterly on current developments in auditing and accounting practices.
+- In May 2018, the Nominating and Governance Committee, as well as additional members of the board, received materials, prepared by the Company's external counsel, on trends and developments in corporate governance and securities regulation to which the Company is subject. - In December 2018, the board held its annual business plan and budget review and received detailed presentations from senior management on strategic, operational and financial aspects of the business, including detailed industry updates from the leaders of the Food & Beverage and Healthcare & Specialty businesses of the CCL segment, and the Avery and Innovia segments. - The Audit Committee was briefed by KPMG quarterly on current developments in auditing and accounting practices.

-Plant Visits - It is the practice of the Company to conduct at least one set of quarterly board and committee meetings at one or more of its manufacturing plants around the world.
+Plant Visits - It is the practice of the Company to conduct its third quarter board and committee meetings at one or more of its manufacturing plants around the world.
 This allows the directors an opportunity to meet the Company's management in different geographic markets and circumstances, view the differences and similarities in the foreign locations and to come to a better understanding of the unique needs and advantages that such facilities experience, and the business opportunities that foreign markets have to offer.
 In recent years, the board has visited and inspected the Company's facilities on the east and west coast of the United States, United Kingdom, Mexico, Brazil, Germany, Austria, China and Thailand.
+In November 2018, the board visited two of the Company's manufacturing facilities in the United States with a focus on the Company's Home & Personal Care business of the CCL segment, the Container segment and Checkpoint segment.
+The meetings included presentations from senior management of Home & Personal Care, Container and Checkpoint and a tour of the manufacturing facilities.
 Typically, the directors of the Company travel broadly, and they are encouraged to seek out opportunities in their travels to pay individual visits to the Company's plants around the world.
-Each director is expected to visit at least one additional plant a year on an independent basis.

-Senior Management Meetings - In addition to meeting members of senior management at board meetings, directors are encouraged to meet independently, from time to time, with members of senior management to develop a better understanding of their responsibilities.
-Various members of the board met with senior management at locations in United States, Asia and Europe.
+Management Visits - In addition to meeting members of senior management at board meetings, directors are encouraged to meet independently, from time to time, with members of management to develop a better understanding of their responsibilities and the Company's operations.
+In 2018, various members of the board met with management and visited facilities at locations in the United States, Latin America and Asia.